Arkezz/BluPro-API/README.md

 1. **Adding a new entity to an existing type:**

    - Create a new folder in the `assets/data/{entityType}` directory, replacing `{entityType}` with the lowercase name of the entity.
 Use hyphens instead of spaces.
-For example, `Knights of Favonius` becomes `knights-of-favonius`.
+For example, `Blade Warden` becomes `blade-warden`.
    - Inside the new folder, create an `en.json` file containing the basic data of the entity you're adding.
 It's recommended to use the same field names as other entities with the same entity type.

 2. **Adding a new entity type:**